-Reserve for Unemployment Compensation - Accounts for budgeted increases and employee contributions used to offset unemployment claims.
+Reserve for Unemployment Compensation - Accounts for budgeted increases of employer contributions and employee contributions used to offset unemployment claims.

 Reserve for Retirement Pay - Accounts for the short term portion of future payouts of sick and vacation accruals upon retirement of employees who qualify for such pay.